Symposium Draws Profession’s Thought Leaders

 The ceremony was capped off by the announcement of the new CPA Practice Advisor Hall of Fame Awards, which were presented to LaFollette and Randy Johnston.
 LaFollette is now semi-retired but fills a role as senior manager for tax and technology consulting for Eide Bailly, LLP.
 During his nearly four decades in the profession, he has founded a successful regional practice, been active in several roles on AICPA committees, served as vice president of product strategy for Thomson Reuters, was the previous executive editor for The CPA Technology Advisor and has spoken and continues to speak at dozens of conferences and tradeshows annually.
 He has long been regarded as a pioneering force in adapting technology for the profession, including starting the first blog focused on the topic (www.thetechgap.com).

-“Being selected as an inaugural inductee to the Tax & Accounting Technology Hall of Fame was definitely a highlight of my entire career,” LaFollette said.
+“Being selected as an inaugural inductee to the Tax & Accounting Technology Hall of Fame was definitely a highlight of my entire career, LaFollette said.
 “Recognition is always nice, but the recognition of your peers is simply wonderful.
 I was not at all surprised when Randy Johnston was announced as the year’s first inductee; but I was completely astounded when my name was announced for the other.
 I am deeply honored to have been selected from such a prestigious group.”

 Randy Johnston is the executive vice president for and shareholder in Network Management Group, Inc. and K2 Enterprises, and has devoted more than 35 years to assisting accounting firms and technology developers.
 He is also a nationally respected speaker on technology issues facing the profession, with a reputation for being able to make complex technology understandable to any person.

-“The Thought Leader Symposium was a great opportunity to listen to important publishers in the accounting industry and exchange ideas with many of the movers and shakers in the profession,” said Johnston.
+“The Thought Leader Symposium was a great opportunity to listen to important publishers in the accounting industry and exchange ideas with many of the movers and shakers of the accounting industry,” said Johnston.
 “It was an honor, and a surprise, to be inducted into the Accounting Hall of Fame.
 I’ve had so many associates and colleagues that have helped me along the way, I’d like to share the honor with them.
 Hopefully, my work has helped many people that I have not even met, and that I’m fortunate enough to continue for many years to come.”

 A full list of this year’s thought leaders is available at www.CPAPracticeAdvisor.com/symposium/leaders.html, and a collection of video interviews with Darren Root and Symposium attendees and technology developers is available on the From the Executives channel at www.CPAPracticeAdvisor.com/video.